 Healthcare facilities in the United States are largely privately owned.
 American citizens obtain health insurance through their employers, independently through private purchase, or through government-based programs.
 Some low-cost and cost-free health care services exist through non-profit organizations, charities, and publicly funded programs.
 However, international visitors should always carry their insurance when they visit the United States.
 The cost of treating a serious emergency can be catastrophically high.

 The United States is home to some of the best hospitals and research facilities in the world.
 Their top treatment hospitals include the Mayo Clinic, the Cleveland Clinic, Johns Hopkins Hospital, UCLA Medical Center, and Massachusetts General Hospital.
 The United States is also considered one of the best destinations in the world for cancer care, cardiac care, and orthopedic medicine.

-In major cities, there’s a wide range of public and private hospitals, surgery centers, urgent care clinic, and specialty clinics.
-In smaller communities, care options are more limited and may include everything from a county hospital, a community care clinic run by nurse practitioners, to telehealth services.
+There’s a wide range of public and private hospitals, surgery centers, urgent care clinics, and specialty clinics in major cities.
+In smaller communities, care options are more limited and may include everything from a county hospital, a community care clinic run by nurse practitioners, to Telehealth services.

 Pharmacies, Vaccines, and Medication in America

 Half of the pharmacies in the United States are independently owned small businesses.
 The remaining 50% are located within other facilities, including drug stores (though the terms “drugstore” and “pharmacy” are used interchangeably), clinics, grocery stores, and hospitals.
 A significant number of these are chain brand stores such as Walgreens and CVS.